Pediatric Anxiety and Tic Disorders Program

 The developing brain in pediatric OCD and other anxiety disorders

 Brain imaging data suggests that a certain brain region, the ventral medial prefrontal cortex (vmPFC), responds too much to performance errors in adults and children with anxiety disorders, particularly OCD.
 From the earliest stages of illness, OCD symptoms are associated with a nagging sense that a mistake has been made, leading researchers to believe that altered development of brain response to errors may be linked to the emergence of OCD, and possibly other forms of anxiety.
-To learn more about research opportunities that relate to brain development in anxiety disorders, click here.

 Brain study of youth at risk for OCD

 EEG technology has been used to demonstrate an exaggerated electrical signal in response to performance errors in patients with pediatric OCD, but whether this abnormality may be inherited remains unknown.
-To learn about research opportunities that relate to OCD risk factors, click here.

 Who we are: Pediatric Anxiety Faculty and Staff